jsstrn/dotfiles/README.md

 ### Brewfile

-If you want to generate a Brewfile, run the following command
+To generate a Brewfile, run the following command

 ```
 brew bundle dump